 You can follow Carol on Facebook and enjoy her beautiful photography on Instagram.
 Delectable Destinations also has culinary and cultural tours to other places; some are pictured in Carol's snapshots below.
-India and Spain are next on my bucket list; although, honestly, I'd be happy to experience the Amalfi Coast trip all over again!
+I have also been on her amazing India trip--I highly recommend it, too!.
+Spain is next on my bucket list; although, honestly, I'd be happy to experience the Amalfi Coast trip all over again!

 Here's to happy travels and memorable meals.